 Climate change is related to changes in climatological conditions that result from increased greenhouse gas (GHG) concentrations in the atmosphere which are linked to an increase in average global temperature.
 According to the National Oceanic and Atmospheric Administration (NOAA) Earth System Research Laboratory Trends in Atmospheric Carbon Dioxide, monthly GHG levels now exceed 400 parts per million (ppm) for the first time in recorded history.
 Increased GHG emissions and global average temperature result in changes to the global climate shifts in seasonal temperature patterns, changes in precipitation amount, timing and location, sea-level rise, ocean acidification due to increased carbon dioxide (CO2) absorption, altered wind and storm event frequency, severity, and location.
-These climatological changes result in prolonged drought, increased coastal flooding and erosion, tree mortality, increase in higher threat classes.
-Fire threat is a combination of two factors: 1) fire probability, or the likelihood of a given area burning, and 2) potential fire behavior (hazard).
-These two factors are combined to create 5 threat classes ranging from low to extreme.
-This version (fthrt14_2) is an update created from fthrt14_1 (created for the FRAP 2017 Forest and Rangeland Assessment).
-Fire Rotation data in fthrt14_1 was replaced with Annual Fire Probability data."
-California Department of Forestry and Fire Protection.
-2019.
-Available at https://FRAP.FIRE.CA.GOV/MEDIA/10315/FIRETHREAT 19 ADA.PDF average temperatures (more extreme heat days, fewer cold nights), shifts in the water cycle with less annual snow fall, and more snowmelt and rainwater running off sooner in the year.
+These climatological changes result in prolonged drought, increased coastal flooding and erosion, tree mortality, increase in average temperatures (more extreme heat days, fewer cold nights), shifts in the water cycle with less annual snow fall, and more snowmelt and rainwater running off sooner in the year.
 As a result, California continues to experience increased extreme weather events and hazards, most recent examples being heat waves, wildfires, droughts, and floods.